-The Creative Outlier Gold have big shoes to fill, and these $99 true wireless earbuds are a great deal for anyone who wants to comfortably enjoy their music for long stretches at a time.
+The Creative Outlier Gold earbuds are a fine deal for anyone who wants to comfortably enjoy their music for long stretches at a time.
 Both the case and earbuds are the same as the older Outlier Air but with a shiny gold exterior.
 Unlike their cheaper counterpart, the Outlier Gold feature Super X-Fi integration which makes your audio sound more realistic than before.
 These are a great pair of earbuds, and we’re going to find out if they outperform the more affordable Outlier Air.

 Who is the Creative Outlier Gold for?